ajdlm/Gif-Search/README.md

 * These gifs will then be displayed on the page.

+* By default, they will be still, but clicking on one will cause it to animate.
+Clicking on it again will make it static once more.

 * Each time that the user clicks on one of the buttons, whichever gifs were displayed previously will disappear before being replaced by the new ones.

 * The user can also add additional buttons to the list by entering the text of the button they want into the input field next to ADD A FILM and either pressing enter or clicking on the SUBMIT button.